 Famous for its incredible medieval architecture, Burgos is one of the most popular cities to visit in the north of spain.
 It is perfectly situated just 2 and a half hours from Madrid and there are variety of ways to get there.
 Most notably either by bus or car.
 It is also possible to get there by train in just under three hours, but the journey takes you a bit further out and passes through Valladolid.

 Once there, you’ll discover tonnes to see and do.
-Such as visiting Burgos Cathedral, the Museum of Human Evolution and the Monastery of Santa Maria.
+Such as visiting Burgos Cathedral, the Museum of Human Evolution, and the Monastery of Santa Maria.
 In general, it is a wonderful place to simply walk the streets and take in the incredible architecture.
-You’ll find plenty of quaint bars, cafes and restaurants that litter the street.
+You’ll find plenty of quaint bars, cafes, and restaurants that litter the street.
 But it’s best enjoyed at an outdoor cafe that offers views of the cathedral itself.

 It is also incredibly popular due to it being one of the biggest cities along the Camino de Santiago.
 Which is how I first discovered Burgos!
-This ancient pilgrimage route attracts thousands of people every years, all of whom have to pass through Burgos.
-But due to it’s incredible array of things to see and do, many pilgrims choose to stop here and recover for a day or two.
+This ancient pilgrimage route attracts thousands of people every year, all of whom have to pass through Burgos.
+But due to its incredible array of things to see and do, many pilgrims choose to stop here and recover for a day or two.

 The ancient cities and stunning architecture are both sure to impress.
 Not only will you get a taste of Spanish cuisine with some tempting traditional dishes in local towns and villages, but you’ll be able to enjoy some real culture too.
 Try flamenco dancing in Seville, visit a collection of great galleries and museums and chat to friendly locals while enjoying day trips from Madrid.
 These are just a handful of what I consider to be the best day trips from Madrid but the only way to know is to get out there and see for yourself!